Xethron/migrations-generator/README.md

 composer require --dev "xethron/migrations-generator"
 ```

+In Laravel 5.5 the service providers will automatically get registered.

-Edit `config/app.php` and add this to providers section:
+In older versions of the framework edit `config/app.php` and add this to providers section:

 ```php
 Way\Generators\GeneratorsServiceProvider::class,